ariasdiniz/macaw_framework/README.md

 If prometheus is enabled, a get endpoint will be defined at path `/metrics` to collect prometheus metrics.
 This path is configurable via the `application.json` file.

-The verb methods must always return a string or nil (used as the response) and a number corresponding to the HTTP status code to be returned to the client.
-If an endpoint doesn't return a value or returns nil for both the string and the code, a default 200 OK status will be sent as the response.
+The verb methods must always return a string or nil (used as the response), a number corresponding to the HTTP status code to be returned to the client and the response headers as a Hash or nil.
+If an endpoint doesn't return a value or returns nil for body, status code and headers, a default 200 OK status will be sent as the response.

 ## Contributing